-against the Romans and against Mordred.
-Their integration into Arthur's empire is so great that Arthur feels confident in recalling the wars the Britons waged against the Danes and Norwegians without offending his troops.
-This blurs their ethnicity, allowing the Scandinavian kings to be seen as British leaders within Arthur's British empire and enhancing the colonialist discourse through which the British extend their leadership over foreign nations.
-King Arthur's rule over Scandinavia is thus based on ethnic ambiguity as well as on conquest and feudal service.
+50 Tatlock points out that the names of the kings listed as present at King Arthur's court-Malvasius of Iceland, Doldavius of Gotland, Gunvasius of Orkney, Loth of Norway, and Aschillus of Denmark-are, with ethnic ambiguity as well as on conquest and feudal service.
 However, Arthur's rule is made possible through the setting up of puppet kings to govern the Scandinavian population.
 As a result, support for British rule is largely a personal affair, and it collapses after his death.
-Eventually, British gains on the continent are lost, and King Malgo is forced to rule a smaller North Sea empire, but only "after bloodthirsty wars."
+Eventually, British gains on the continent are lost, and King Malgo is forced to rule a smaller North Sea empire, but only "after bloodthirsty wars" (HRB 183; 11.7).

 On the whole, Geoffrey's interest appears to be in establishing a British imperialist domination over the Scandinavians.
-He seems to suggest that whilst there is strong British rule the Scandinavians are acceptable, if reluctant allies.
+He seems to suggest that whilst there is strong British rule the Scandinavians are acceptable, if reluctant, allies.
 However, their inherent untrustworthiness makes them the first to turn on the Britons in hard times.
 Since Geoffrey never portrays the Scandinavians as settlers of Britain, he appears to conceive of them merely as transient invaders.
+Without a context for their conversion to Christianity and sustained habitation in Britain, he is unable to treat them sympathetically.
+Although Geoffrey does not directly accuse the Scandinavians of barbarism, he believes that it is natural for them to be governed through more civilized "British" institutions, whether king or church.
+Thus, if his ethnically ambiguous "Scandinavian" kings mirror the English churchmen who worked in Scandinavia in Geoffrey's time, the British imperium of the past may be seen as a forerunner of the expansion of the English church into the Scandinavian world during the twelfth century.